 Financial Herd Immunity

 New York City’s housing history from 2000-2020 should tell all observers that balance can be achieved in the eyes of the economist.
 In the vision of the housing rights advocate serious affordability questions remain.
-In this plan, 80% of the housing is unaffordable to a couple with two kids if they earn less than $85,000 a year when affordability is measured by 30 to 35 percent of income used for housing.
-The number of households below that threshold (such as two rookie cops in 2018) will either gain the skills to compete for these incomes or stand quietly in the line leading to the day to day battle against the deterioration of their shelter, routine harassment and the specter of displacement and the threat of homelessness.
+In this plan, 80% of the housing is unaffordable to a couple with two kids if they earn less than $85,000 [? cost of Porsche 911] a year when affordability is measured by 30 to 35 percent of income used for housing.
+The number of households below that threshold (such as two rookie cops in 2018) will either gain the skills to compete for these incomes or stand quietly in the line leading to the day-to-day battle against the deterioration of their shelter, routine harassment, and the specter of displacement and the threat of homelessness.

-The movement toward a reform zoning regime in high-cost areas facing greater stress in their capital budgets in suburban areas face consequences on two fronts.
-The first is knowing full well that the deterioration of the older single family stock and supportive infrastructure is ongoing and likely to absorb displaced households from their core cities as prices/rents fall.
-The second front is to make zoning changes politically feasible through initiatives such as mass transit based high-density housing development.
+The movement toward a reform zoning regime in high-cost areas facing greater stress in their capital budgets in suburban areas faces consequences on two fronts.
+The first is knowing full well that the deterioration of the older single-family stock and supportive infrastructure is ongoing and likely to absorb displaced households from their core cities as prices/rents fall.
+The second front is to make zoning changes politically feasible through initiatives such as mass transit-based high-density housing development.
 Other forms of compensation regarding the reduction in housing prices due to this change in low-density areas are therefore likely, but less palatable.

 The next post in this series (GND) will of necessity look at housing within its larger systems and within which our homes will be rethought.
 The Green New Deal (GND) is a comprehensive idea to counter the worst ideas under the heading of “climate denial.”
 A draft is here as a Google Document outlining the creation of a select committee.
 An excellent summary of its content and potential is from the Haas Energy Institute (here).